across the world

 AI has been in the market for quite some time, and one can experience through applications daily.
 You might have witnessed the visual effects of AI in sci-fi movies like Matrix, Transformers, etc. Not only in film, its real-world applications include email spam filters, airplane autopilots, and autonomous cars.
 AI will reshape the entire operational activities of the insurance industry in 2019.

 AI is assisting insurers to focus more on growth strategies rather than handling repetitive tasks.
 In the insurance industry, AI is used to interact with customers as it behaves like a human.
 This tool thinks and acts logically as the set algorithms are very powerful, enabling AI to streamline recursive back-office operations in the insurance industry.

 Numerous studies have shown that cybercrime costs the global economy 0.8% of GDP, which is $600 billion annually.
 Along with the evolving technology, the risk of cyber crimes is increasing every day.

 This activity has provoked regulators to create risk management standards for all the industries quickly.
-It has been predicted that 2,000 insurance carriers operating in the US have already attained growth by staying compliant with the existing and proposed cyber regulations.
+According to reports, 2,000 insurance carriers operating in the US have already attained growth by staying compliant with the existing and proposed cyber regulations.
 Therefore, we can say that cyber security will soon become a popular trend.